128technology/docs/docs/release_notes/128t_release_notes_4.3.2.md

 - **I95-33789** Forwarding core count incorrectly reported in GUI under Router -> Node -> Platform Information Until the system is upgraded to 4.3.2, this issue can be mitigated by using the PCLI version of the same command: `show platform cpu `

+- **I95-33845** security package updates

-- **I95-33938** REST API missing documentation reference to command to delete configuration backups.
-The missing, and supported, API is  `DELETE /api/v1/config/export/:filename`
+- **I95-33938** REST API missing documentation reference for the command to delete configuration backups.
+The missing and supported API is  `DELETE /api/v1/config/export/:filename`

 - **I95-33979** Custom Reports in the GUI created with peer path metrics for jitter, latency, or loss are rendered as a line chart instead with a single value instead of one per path